You're about to change your career. Learn how to write a career change resume that will get you the dream job.

 The worse example is what most lab tech resume samples will look like.
 Without numbers and perspective, it does nothing.

-If you want to underline a particular part of your skillset, or you have something that needs to be included but doesn’t warrant a bullet point, you can do so with a resume skills section.
+If you want to underline a particular part of your skillset, or you have something that needs to be included but doesn’t warrant a bullet point, make a section with skills to put on your resume.

 Mix 5-10 hard and soft skills and make sure they’re relevant to the position you’re applying for.